 Want to help your local rivers and creeks?
 Become a Waterwatch Monitor

 Water Quality Monitoring kits are available for loan.

 A monitoring manual includes sections on: Habitat surveys, biological surveys, physical and chemical tests, from results to actions and resources

 Fundraising advice for groups who need to raise money for the purchase of monitoring equipment

 - Information on the health of your local waterways

 - Meet others who are interested in protecting and improving the health of our waterways

 Testing parameters include pH, Conductivity, Temperature, Turbidity, Phosphate, Ammonia and Dissolved Oxygen, Visual Habitat assessment, Litter surveys and Macroinvertebrate surveys (water bugs).

 How schools and community groups can be involved

-Many school and community groups all along the Merri and Moonee Ponds Creek and Lower Yarra River and their tributaries are involved in the Waterwatch program.
+Many school and community groups along the Merri, Moonee Ponds and Darebin Creeks and the Lower Yarra River and their tributaries are involved in the Waterwatch program.
 Our activites integrate the Victorian Essential Learning guidelines into our environmental education activities.
 We cater for all age groups from prep to tertiary.
 Find out more about how your school can become involved in your local Waterwatch program.
 If transport and time are a problem for schools we arrange an in schools program looking at water quality issues.
-Healthy Waterways Waterwatch provides all of the equipment and necessary to be involved in the exciting hands-on program.
+Waterwatch provides all of the equipment and necessary to be involved in the exciting hands-on program.
 For an outline of our activities visit here